 But some baby carriers that are great for newborns become impractical when lugging around a growing child beyond one year.

 Thankfully, there are some carriers that do support a growing baby while still remaining comfortable for both parent and baby.

-What Makes a Carrier Great for a One Year Old?
+What Makes A Carrier Great for a 1-2 Year Old?

-But there are still some things you want to consider when purchasing a carrier for your one year old.
+But there are still some things you want to consider when purchasing a carrier for your little one.

 You are going to want something that offers different carrying positions.
 Being an older baby, she will likely be more curious and interactive, so having the option to face out is good.

 On the other hand, when it is time for a nap, facing in is a must.